 Many brands focus on plastic-free fabrics but, more often than not, they still use synthetic materials in certain products.
 So in this first section, we’re covering 5 clothing brands that don’t use any plastic at all.
 Not a single shard.
 They deserve the spotlight.

-Completely Free of Plastic
+Completely Free from Plastic

 1. POMP

-Makes: organic basics
+Makes: sustainable basics

 Price range: £20 - £45